 There was a particularly poignant moment of our adoption preparation training which I remember for its tear-jerking tenderness.
 Let me back-track a little, for those of you who haven't had the pleasure of attending adoption training.
 In the UK it lasts for four days, and appears to have been … [Read more...] about DO YOU HAVE TO TELL A CHILD THEY ARE ADOPTED?

-When we think of the effects of adoption on child development, I'm guessing most of us think of abuse and neglect.
-We know that there are homes where children's needs are not met, where parents are not able to make the changes they need to in order to provide for their children, and/or where … [Read more...] about EFFECTS OF ADOPTION ON CHILD DEVELOPMENT: WHY ADOPTED CHILDREN SUFFER (EVEN IF THEY’VE BEEN IN CARE FROM BIRTH)
+When we ask ourselves what are the negative effects of adoption, I'm guessing most of us think of abuse and neglect.
+We know that there are homes where children's needs are not met, where parents are not able to make the changes they need to in order to provide for their children, and/or where … [Read more...] about HOW ADOPTION AFFECTS CHILD DEVELOPMENT (EVEN IF THEY’VE BEEN IN CARE FROM BIRTH)?

 As an adoptive parent - and, you know, reasonably sensible, logical human being - I'm a big fan of natural consequences when it comes to behaviour management.
 This is simply allowing your child to reap the consequences of the action they've taken, with no/little additional input from you.
 You … [Read more...] about WHEN NATURAL CONSEQUENCES DON’T WORK (THREE EXAMPLES)